by Miro Samek, Ph.D.

 and many others

 Cross-referenced error corrections and changes made to the QP frameworks since the publication of the book.
 The PDF document is searchable by page number, section number, and update type.
 Last updated for QP 4.3.00 (09-Jan-2012).

 The following sections provide the links for downloading all the software and tools used in the book as well as other resources.

-The QTools Collection contains various open source tools for working with the QP frameworks, such as: (1) QSPY host application, (2) QCLEAN for cleanup of source code files, (3) QFSGEN for generating ROM-based file systems for embedded web servers, and (4) QUDP for testing UDP connectivity.
-The Qtools for Windows provides also the free open-source C/C++ GNU compiler for Windows (MinGW) as well as the GNU
+The QTools™ collection contains various open source tools for working with the QP frameworks, such as: (1) QSPY host application, (2) QUTest unit testing harness, (3) QView monitoring and visualization, (4) QWin prototyping, (5) QCLEAN for cleanup of source code files.
+The QTools collection for Windows provides also the free open-source C/C++ GNU compiler for Windows (MinGW) as well as the GNU

 makefor Windows and related file utilities (rm, touch, etc.)